Hyster Yale (HY)

 AI Analysis | Feedback

-- The Caterpillar of the material handling industry.
+The Caterpillar of industrial material handling equipment.

 AI Analysis | Feedback